arlac77/svelte-guard-history-router/README.md

 ### commonAncestor

-Find common ancestor with another Route.
+Find common ancestor with an other Route.

 #### Parameters